 The Children’s Trust Fund’s “Not Even For A Minute” Campaign encourages parents and caregivers to NEVER leave children unattended in or around automobiles.
-Left alone in a vehicle for a short time, a child is in danger of dehydration, overheating, hyperthermia, injury, abduction and even death.
+Left alone in a vehicle for a short time, a child is in danger of heat stroke, dehydration, overheating, hyperthermia, injury, abduction and even death.

 This is a car accident that can be prevented!

 Temperatures in cars soar quickly.
 Even with a window cracked, the temperature inside a car can reach very high and dangerous temperatures within minutes.
 In these extreme conditions, children can die or suffer a permanent disability in a matter of minutes.

 Where’s Baby?
 Look Before You Lock.

 - NEVER leave children alone in or around vehicles, not even with the windows down.
 This applies to pets as well.

 - Always keep car keys & remote openers out of reach of children.

 - Keep vehicles locked at all times, even at home, & remind your friends & neighbors to do the same.
 Unlocked cars pose a risk to children who are naturally curious & often fearless.

 - Teach your children the dangers of a car & let them know it is not a toy or playground.